It's now more important than ever to ensure diversity in and access to the visual arts.

 - bringing national attention to Chicago's artists

-New paintings, drawings, photography, art installations, and performances demonstrate the intense study by teens participating in Hyde Park Art Center’s courses on Art & Restorative Justice and Photography, in addition to our in-house arts mentorship programs: ArtShop and Youth Art Board.
+Hyde Park Art Center presents Art for an (Un)Common Public, an exhibition showcasing new paintings, drawings, photography, art installations, and performances that demonstrate the intense study by teens participating in the Art Center’s courses on Art & Restorative Justice and Photography, in addition to our in-house arts mentorship programs: ArtShop and Youth Art Board.
 Under the supervision of artists Carris Adams and Joshua Slater, teens exercise their creative voices as they process the current socio-political climate and respond to current events through their artwork presented in the exhibition.
-Featuring artwork by Oluwafemi Ajenifuja, Menelik Barberouss, Lauren Calvin, LeShawn Cox, Will Curry, Jiawei (Laura) Gong, Walela Greenlee, Amir Hardeman, Genevieve Liu, Kendall Mensah, Nicholas Pelster Johnson, VaChanta Sims, and Krist Vinotai.
+Featuring artwork by Oluwafemi Ajenifuja, Menelik Barberouss, Lauren Calvin, LeShawn Cox, Will Curry, Jiawei (Laura) Gong, Walela Greenlee, Amir Hardeman, Genevieve Liu, Kendall Mensah, Nicholas Pelster Johnson, VaChanta Sims, and Krist Vinotai, the exhibition will be up in Gallery 5 from April 30 through July 16, with a public reception taking place during Super Spring Sunday on May 21 from 12 – 5pm.

 Support for Pathways is provided by: Crown Family Philanthropies, Field Foundation of Illinois, Harper Court Arts Council, Lloyd A. Fry Foundation, Polk Bros.
 Foundation, and Searle Funds at Chicago Community Trust.